Public Health Alert – Victoria/NSW/Queensland

 There are currently no public transport routes in NSW associated with a confirmed COVID-19 case in the past 14 days.

-Under the public health order, if a concerns notice is issued identifying an affected area or place of high concern, interstate travellers guidelines will apply if you are entering or have entered NSW.
+Under the public health order, if a concerns notice is issued identifying an affected area, an area of concern or place of high concern, rules for interstate travellers will apply if you are entering or have entered NSW.

 Travellers from New Zealand

 A quarantine-free arrangement applies to certain travellers who enter NSW from New Zealand.
 You are not required to complete a COVID-19 declaration form for entry into NSW.